-As I revisit this work, in early Jan.
-2019, a print of it is available via e-Bay.
-Here.
+As I revisited this work, in early Jan.
+2019, a print of it was available via e-Bay.
+Now long gone of course.
 Offered, by vendor 'jjwgcollectibles' of Florida for U.S. $98.84, a Christmas special at $30.00 less that its usual offering price of U.S. $128.84.
 Do drop by the item with its many images & the vendor's large store.
 Next is an image of the offered print, which print the vendor describes as being - 'Antique Print by Albrecht Schenck - Shepard Sheep in storm Pencil Signed?
 16 x 21" Framed Ready to hang.'
 The work is signed at bottom left & that portion of the work can be seen here.

 They are surely goats incidentally.
 As is more clearly visible in the following - the above image converted by the webmaster into a black & white.
 The prominent black section just to the right of the centre of the image looks to be a very large buck's head in profile.

 In Apl.
 2021, a print of the work is available via Delcampe - here - entitled as follows:- 'TROUPEAU DE CHÉVRES EN DÉTRESSE tableau de M. Schenck.'
 At what would seem to be a modest price.
 I note that this print seems not to bear the artist's signature.
 The vendor dates the work as 1870, which date seems likely to be in error - see the text above.